- Get Involved

 Our Board Team

-Our Board consist of Native Hawaiians and Pacific Islanders who are well integrated in the lives of our village network all across the Puget Sound.
+Our Board consist of Native Hawaiians and Pacific Islanders who are well integrated in the lives of our village network all across the Puget Sound and are also involved in our programs.
 They lead from lived experiences and reflect the diversity of our Pasifika Diaspora that have settled here on Coast Salish Lands.

 Mareta Aitulagi